 Predictive and Adaptive Project Management

-There are so many excellent project management methodologies available to today’s project manager.
+There are so many excellent project management methodologies available for today’s project manager.

 In the past decade, we’ve seen a natural gravitation for each method into one of two categories: predictive or adaptive.